NoobChester/Scripts-for-FIDO/README.md

 # 3. FIDO Clock
 Adds a clock to FIDO

+Updates everytime the page is loading, helps reduce the chance of you misunderstanding the deadlines due to them not being updated to the current time.

 Needs a scriptloader too, see "1.
-Skip FIDO login"
+Skip FIDO login (obsolete)"